Joan of Arc, the Maid of Lorraine will be your instructor for today. She expects you to be on your most pious behavior.

 Here is an Italian “condottiere” or mercenary.
 Different styles of helmets are appearing.

 In Japan the armor was large and elaborate.
-Their armor would grown smaller and more simplified as time goes on.
+Their armor would grow smaller and more simplified as time goes on and even adapt western styles to it.
+(Look at Tokugawa armor at the Battle of Sekigahara for an example of this.)

 The 13th century things really start to change.
 Armor starts to become more substantial and helmets more elaborate.